Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 Low rank adaptation examples

-Low rank adaptation is applicable to any situation where you train a neural network to accomplish a task.
+Low rank adaptation applies to any situation where you train a neural network to accomplish a task.
 You can use LoRA in projects like:

 • Recommendation systems: You can use this popular method of analyzing a user’s behavior or sales history to recommend something else they might be interested in.
 You may be familiar with Netflix or Amazon’s recommendation systems, which take factors like your past use and how other users with similar interests behave to predict what you might want next.
 You can use low rank adaptation to train a recommendation system that personalizes to each user in a way that keeps that user's data separate from the overall system.

-Professionals who create and train large language models and other neural networks can use low rank adaptation for faster fine-tuning and lightweight, sharable models.
-If you want to explore a career where you can train large language models, consider careers like data scientist, machine learning engineer, or AI researcher.
+Professionals who create and train large language models and other neural networks can use low rank adaptation for faster fine-tuning and lightweight, shareable models.
+To discover jobs where you can train large language models, consider exploring careers like data scientist, machine learning engineer, or AI researcher.

 1. Data scientist